moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 ![See your testnet account balances in Talisman](/images/builders/interact/substrate-api/wallets/talisman/talisman-6.png)

-## Connecting Talisman to your Substrate ContainerChain {: #connecting-talisman-to-your-substrate-containerchain }
+## Connecting Talisman to Your Substrate ContainerChain {: #connecting-talisman-to-your-substrate-containerchain }

 To configure Talisman for your Substrate ContainerChain, open the Talisman Extension and click on the **More Options** tab.
 Click on **Settings** > **Networks & Tokens** > **Manage Networks**.